fcontrepois/zettelkasten/Right-side/Zettel/zt - documenting processes requires three steps.md

 ## Relevant notes

 ## Notes
-To document new processes or anything new you need three documents
+To document new processes or anything new you need three documents:

 1. How to do the thing the first time
 2. How to do the thing the following times